LAZZ3/PocketPD_cfw/ReadMe.md

 In MENU state:
 + Turning the encoder to select profile
-+ Long press encoder to activate profile
++ Short press encoder to activate profile
 + Long press Volt/Amp button to return to normal operation and cancel profile change

 <p align="center" width="100%">